truthcoin/www.truthcoin.info/_posts/2016-05-21-codex-identity-sidechain.md

 Scale
 --------

-Total economic costs are unknown, but we can estimate one cost -- storage.
+Total economic costs are unknown, but we can estimate one cost: storage.

 Under the following assumptions: